brizzbane/surgetrader/README.md

 - example of a trade that took 2-3 week to close
 - bitcoin lost from 2013 to 2016
 - emotional market cycle video

-# MONTHLY PROFIT SHARE

-* 50% client
-* 25% client buys ADSactly Community Units
-* 25% goes to developer (me)

-ex.
-1000 profit
-- 500 to you
-- 250 you buy community units
-- 250 goes to me

-#